 Your Rabbit's Welfare Needs

-The need for a suitable environment (place to live)
+- Environment – the need for a suitable environment and place to live.

 Welfare worries for rabbits**